bitpesa/api-documentation/additional-features.md

 }
 ```

 We can also enable auto refund by default across all transactions created by you.
-If this is of interest please contact our team so we can configure your account as such.
+If this is of interest, please contact our team so we can configure your account as such.
 If the feature is enabled, then it can be disabled on a per-transaction basis by specifying `"auto_refund": false` in the `traits` section.

-Once the trait is enabled and 24 hours have elapsed since the transaction has been funded without a successful payouts we will cancel the transaction.
-If the transaction was paid from the account balance the funds will also be immediately returned to the account balance and can be used immediately to fund new transactions.
+Once the trait is enabled and 24 hours have elapsed since the transaction has been funded without a successful payout, we will cancel the transaction.
+If the transaction was paid from the account balance, the funds will also be immediately returned to the account balance and can be used immediately to fund new transactions.

-Please note that if the payout is pending when the 24 hour has been elapsed we will wait for confirmation from our provider whether the payout was successful or not.
-If it wasn't we will cancel the transaction immediately after we receive the confirmation.
+Please note that if the payout is pending when the 24 hour has been elapsed, we will wait for confirmation from our provider whether the payout was successful or not.
+If it wasn't, we will cancel the transaction immediately after we receive the confirmation.
 Note that this means that even if auto refund is enabled some transactions might take longer than 24 hours to get cancelled and refunded.